-3. 1 Key economic and financial data disclosed in MLP Group S.A.'s separate financial statements for 2021

-3. 1.1 Selected financial data from the separate statement of financial position
+- 3. 1 Key economic and financial data disclosed in the Group's annual consolidated financial statements for 2021 - 3.
+1.1 Selected financial data from the consolidated statement of financial position

-Structure of the separate statement of financial position of MLP Group S.A. (selected material items)
+Structure of the consolidated statement of financial position (selected material items):